 Guided Tours of Guadeloupe

 If you’re interested in taking a guided tour to some of Guadeloupe’s highlights, you can have a look at a few possible options here.
-These are especially useful for destinations that are hard to reach by public transport.
+We found that some of Guadeloupe’s destinations are kind of hard to reach by public transport, which is when a guided tour with transport can really come in handy.

 Day 1: Pointe-à-Pitre